 If you’ve been hearing a lot about Single Touch Payroll Reporting (STPR), be prepared, it is not going away.
-That's because as of July 1, 2018, it was made compulsory for substantial employers (those with more than 20 employees).
-From July 1, 2019, all employers, no matter their size, will have to move to STPR (note deferrals to adopt STPR may be available in limited situations).
+That's because as of July 1, 2018, it was made compulsory for substantial employers (those with more than 20 employees) to report through STP.
+Small employers with 19 or less employees will need to report through STP from 1 October 2019.

 Although it might seem like extra administrative burden - STPR actually holds a lot of benefits for business.

 In order to comply with STPR, businesses essentially have to move to a cloud-based payroll and/or accounting platform unless a third party is able to report on your behalf (e.g. registered agent or payroll service provider).
 STPR requires payroll data to be submitted to the ATO each and every pay run in ‘real-time’, and this can only happen if systems are connected via the cloud.